Use Processing Templates to Derive Land Surface Temperature

 Click this button to enable the filter based on the current extent of your map.

 By changing these properties of the image service, you have configured it to present the average temperature in degrees Celsius across all the scenes in the service.
 Additionally, you used filtering to limit the scenes to only those with less than 5% cloud cover and spatially limited them to your area of interest.

 Copying this result allows you to focus on your area of interest instead of working with the entire global data set.

-Use the Copy Raster Geoprocessing tool and copy to TIF format.
+Use the Copy Raster geoprocessing tool and copy to TIF format.
 You will need to enter an output file location that is a folder and give it a name ending in .tif.
 TIF files may not be output to file geodatabases.

 Run Zonal Statistics as Table

 Now that your area of interest’s surface temperate raster is copied to a local file, you will need to find census polygons for the same location.
-The example here, uses polygon features from Living Atlas for the area around the Guadalquivir River in Sevilla, Span.
+The example here, uses polygon features from Living Atlas for the area around the Guadalquivir River in Seville, Span.
 You can use the Zonal Statistics as Table tool to summarize all the temperature values within each census polygon to determine the maximum value.
 Open the Zonal Statistics as Table Geoprocessing tool.
-Select the Sevilla census sections polygon layer for Input Raster or Feature Zone Data, ID for Zone Field, the previous output you just copied as the Input Value Raster and select Maximum as Statistics Type.
+Select the Seville census sections polygon layer for Input Raster or Feature Zone Data, ID for Zone Field, the previous output you just copied as the Input Value Raster and select Maximum as Statistics Type.